 I find useful corroboration of her story in her bleeding from her vagina, feeling pain and reporting to both Twinomugisha and Nabisubi that Kizito had defiled her.
-Both PW3 - Twinomugisha and Nabisubi (PW4) saw her being dragged into the room by the accused and emerging there from while crying.
+Both PW3 - Twinomugisha and Nabisubi (PW4) saw her being dragged into the room by the accused and emerging therefrom while crying.

-I also find the victim's story corroborated by the findings of Dr. Wagaba - on Exhibit P.1.
-He found Nakizula with injuries on her private parts, her hymen had been ruptured three days back and there were signs of her vagina having been penetrated about the same time.
+I also find the victim's story corroborated by the findings of Dr. Wagaba - on Exhibit P.l.
+He found Nakizula with injuries on her private parts, her hymen had been raptured three days back and there were signs of her vagina having been penetrated about the same time.
 Finally the conduct of the accused lends substantial corroboration to the victim's story.
-The accused gave money to the girls, Nakizula being offered the highest amount to seduce his victim to surrender her sex to him, and if, the money was given after the act, to stop the victim and the other girls publishing the story of Nakizula's defilement.
+The accused gave money to the girls, Nakizula being offered the highest amount to seduce his victim to surrender her sex to him, and if, the money was given after the act, to stop the victim and the other girls publishing the story of Nakizula's after the act, to stop the victim and the other girls publishing the story of Nakizula's defilement.